 - 12 Rowntrees Jelly Tots (or 6 glace cherries)

-In a medium-sized bowl, cream together the butter and sugar until smooth.
+In a medium-sized bowl, cream together the margarine and sugar until smooth.

 Add in all of the flour and stir gently until the mixture starts to stick together.
-Then use your hands to press it together into a dough.
-Place the dough in the fridge to chill for 30 1 hour.
+Then use your hands to press it together into a dough as best as you can.
+It might be crumbly but it will hold together better after refrigeration.

 Preheat your oven to 180°C/ 350°F and line two large baking trays with parchment paper.

-Remove your dough from the fridge and knead lightly on a lightly floured surface to remove any cracks.
+Remove your dough from the fridge and knead lightly on a lightly floured surface to warm it up and remove any cracks.
 Roll it out to around ½ an inch thick.

 Cut out your biscuit shapes and place them onto your baking tray.
 Re-roll the leftover pieces of dough until it's all used.
 If you use a 3-inch cookie cutter, you should end up with around 24 biscuits.

-Place your biscuits into the oven and bake for around 30 minutes until they are just slightly golden brown around the edges.
+Place your biscuits into the oven and bake for around 15-20 minutes until they are just slightly golden brown around the edges.
 Allow them to cool completely on a wire rack.
+Smaller sized biscuits will need less time to bake.

 Once the biscuits are cool, use the jam to sandwich them together in pairs.
 You may want to give the jam a quick mix first as the biscuits may break if it's too stiff.